cscashby/faderboard/README.md

 2. Master control section - the TFT (although this may just be a module bolted to the case), buttons and big 'go' buttons).
 3. Control board - the Arduino, radio chips and logic required to get the thing running.
 4. Power supply - not sure what this will entail yet - watch this space.

+I'd like to keep the unit as light as possible, but it will need sensible shielding (likely with pass-through capacitors for the 433 MHz antennae) - so I will be building the case out of sheet aluminium, probably cut using a CNC mill, or laser cut by a third party fabrication shop.
+All of the controls will be mounted on the top panel, the control / power boards likely on the bottom panel, and the rear will be used for wired connections for charging, firmware upgrades and diagnostics.

+On the sides of the box (which will likely need to be thicker / better reinforced) I will have holes for the straps which I will wear to use the unit whilst walking around (in [ice cream tray style](http://www.promotional-images.co.uk/ProdImages/2f9f440d-2c25-4093-97b0-d831b5edaa2b/classic2-lg.jpg) without the ice creams)

 ### The other end